Fastlikelava/william-carter-portfolio/design-stories/ssa-digital-first-redesign.md

 **Outcomes:**
 Within the first major releases, we saw:

-- Overall CSAT rising from **47.7 → 70.0** (+22.3 points)
+- Overall CSAT rising from **47.7 to 70.0** (+22.3 points)
 - SSI section CSAT reaching **76.5**, one of the best-performing areas on the site
 - **25% increase** in my Social Security online transactions
 - **550% increase** in online Benefit Verification Letters
 - Spanish-language sections consistently rating **85%+ CSAT**

-The sections below walk through how we got there: the problem we faced, my role, the design and research process, the organization-wide impact, and what I’d do next.
+The sections below walk through how we got there: the problems we faced, my role, the design and research process, the organization-wide impact, and what I’d do next.

 ---

-# 1. Problem & Context
+# 1. The Call to Solve a Problem - Clarifying User Needs, Pain Points, and the Core Challenge

 Before the redesign, SSA.gov was: